KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

     otherwise use plural nouns.
 -   For pairs of complementary commands, choose clearly complementary verbs.
 Examples: *Add/Remove*, *Show/Hide*, or *Insert/Delete*.
--   Don\'t assign accelerator keys; Qt assigns them automatically based on the contents of the whole menu.
+-   Don't assign accelerator keys; Qt assigns them automatically based on the contents of the whole menu.

 ### Labels on Buttons